Rudraksh919/whatsapp-web-desktop/README.md

 ## Features

-- **Privacy Blur Mode**: Built-in toggle switch to blur inactive chat lists (Main, Archived, and Search) to protect your privacy from prying eyes.
+- **Privacy Blur Mode**: Built-in toggle switch to blur inactive chat lists to protect your privacy from prying eyes.
 - System tray icon (single-click to open, right-click menu)
 - Close-to-tray (app keeps running in the background)
 - Native desktop notifications (click to focus the chat)